 AAAM works as an advocate for the interests of institutions and individuals committed to the support of African and African derived cultures.
-It defines a relationship for the body of such institutions within the national museum community, and seeks to strengthen such institutions through improved communication, shared resources, training, annual conferences, technical aid and assistance, and through fund raising guidance.
+It defines a relationship for the body of such institutions within the national museum community, and seeks to strengthen such institutions through improved communication, shared resources, training, annual conferences, technical assistance, and fundraising guidance.
 The Association also provides, through newsletters, placement bureaus, etc., services supportive for the professional needs of its membership.

 AAAM shares a common core of knowledge and sense of purpose with of our member institutions to advance the professional and scholarly attainments of our members by supporting opportunities for sound professional preparation, observing high ethical standards, and providing outlets for research and collaboration that foster improvement of the museum profession.

-In the 2000s and beyond, the Association has focused on identifying the composition and needs of its constituents and the larger African American museum community, aided by the support of the Institute for Museum and Library Services (IMLS) on a number of projects to survey the field and implement strategic planning processes for the Association.
-Continuing its core work and collaborating with the new National Museum of African American History and Culture, AAAM looks forward to future success in furthering and implementing the important work of the organizations and professionals dedicated to preserving and promoting the art, history, and culture of African and African American communities nationally and internationally.
+In the 2000s and beyond, the Association has focused on identifying the composition and needs of its constituents and the larger African American museum community, aided by the support from the Institute for Museum and Library Services (IMLS).
+Including, a number of projects surveying the Black Museum field and supporting strategic planning for the Association.
+Continuing its core work and collaborating with the new National Museum of African American History and Culture, AAAM looks forward to future success in furthering and implementing the important work of institutions and professionals dedicated to preserving and promoting the art, history, and culture of African and African American communities globally.